ReversecLabs/spikee/README.md

 ## 5. Testing a Target: `spikee test`

-`spikee test` is used to assess a target against a dataset.
+`spikee test` is used to assess a target against a dataset (i.e. taking each entry of the dataset and submitting it to a target, then reading the responses and judging whether the specific attack was successful).

 > A list of built-in targets is available within the **[Built-in Targets](./docs/02_builtin.md#built-in-targets)** documentation, and information on creating custom targets can be found in the **[Creating Custom Targets](./docs/06_custom_targets.md)** documentation.